Exim Commands

 Queue overview & monitoring

-Count the number of messages in the queue
+Count messages in the queue

 exim -bpc